Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 I cut out two stockings of burlap and two pieces of the buffalo plaid.
 I made a video of how to apply and remove the fabric from the mat if that’s more helpful to you.
 Make sure to watch it at the top of the post!

-On cut setting, I chose flannel fabric and put in the rotary blade.
+On cut setting, I chose a flannel fabric and put in the rotary blade.
 After it cuts, remove the excess fabric around the stocking.
 Repeat for the second flannel piece.

 Make sure to change the settings if you are using a different type of fabric for your lining.
 I changed mine to burlap and it cut two pieces of burlap beautifully!

-Using Scissors to Cut the Fabric
+Using Scissors To Cut the Fabric

 If you don’t own a Cricut Maker or have access to one, you can always just cut the stocking pieces out with scissors.
 Grab an old stocking and place it on top of a folded piece of fabric (so you’ll cut two at once and they’ll be mirror images since right sides of fabric are both facing the outside!).